The-Voice-Ledger/Trust-Voice/README.md

 ```
 User (voice): "Show me urgent medical campaigns in Nairobi"
 Bot (voice): "I found 3 urgent medical campaigns in Nairobi.
-              First one is 'Heart Surgery for Baby Amani', needs 150,000 shillings,
+              First one is 'Heart Surgery for Baby Amani', needs 150,000 USD,
               85% funded with 5 days left.
 Would you like to hear more?"
 User (voice): "Yes, tell me about it"
 Bot (voice): "Baby Amani is 6 months old and needs urgent heart surgery..."
-User (voice): "I want to donate 5000 shillings"
+User (voice): "I want to donate 5000 USD"
 Bot (voice): "Great!
-5000 shillings to Heart Surgery for Baby Amani.
+5000 USD to Heart Surgery for Baby Amani.
               How would you like to pay?
 M-Pesa or card?"
 ```